caiquecaleiro/react-weather/README.md

 # React Weather
 A simple Weather App using React + Redux.

 The user can search for a city and see a five-day forecast.

+A GoogleMaps component will show the location of the city and there are three charts showing the average temperature, pressure and humidity of the next five days.

 ![React Weather'](https://raw.githubusercontent.com/caiquecaleiro/react-weather/master/img/github-app-preview.png)